Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$\hat{\theta} = \argmax_{\theta \in \Theta} \mathcal{L}(\theta)$$
 $$a \preceq_{t'} b \text{ iff } w_{a}^{\hat{\theta}} \leq w_{b}^{\hat{\theta}}$$

-Note that this method and all of the previous methods, (barring weighted borda) do not take into account who's grading the matchups.
+Note that this method and all of the previous methods, (barring weighted Borda) do not take into account who's grading the matchups.
 We'll rectify that in the next ranking method.

 ### Example: